JosefuMealsom/motion-detector/README.md

 where they change these parameters and see the various stages of image processing.

 This includes being able to define a zone for detection, the threshold of differences that are detected, image scaling and others.

+## Other dependencies

+Also uses Tailwind for CSS.
+Run `npm install` and then `npm run create-css` to update any changes you make to the markup.